pyeventsourcing/eventsourcing/README.md

   using this package, however it would impact existing data.
 This change might not even be a good idea.

-* Stored event repositories that primarily uses version numbers instead of UUIDs to key and order stored events.
+* Stored event repositories that primarily use version numbers instead of UUIDs to key and order stored events.
+This wouldn't be a backwards incompatible change, but an option.